apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 ### Create missed partitions

-When topic auto creation is disabled, and you have a partitioned topic without any partitions, you can use the [`create-missed-partitions`](reference-pulsar-admin.md#create-missed-partitions) command to create partitions for the topic.
+When topic auto-creation is disabled, and you have a partitioned topic without any partitions, you can use the [`create-missed-partitions`](reference-pulsar-admin.md#create-missed-partitions) command to create partitions for the topic.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->